 According to Plutarch, Xerxes, king of Persia, demanded that the Spartans surrender their weapons and King Leonidas I responded with the phrase “Molon labe”, which means “Come and take them”.

+Who won the battle of thermopylae?
 The Battle of Thermopylae took place over three days.
 For the first two days, the Greeks were able to hold the front line, preventing the Persians from breaking through the narrow pass.
 Their longer thrusting spears and their heavy shields and body armor gave them a distinct advantage over the Persians, who were equipped with shorter javelin-type spears, wicker shields, and armor made only of woven linen.

 The third day however, a man named Ephialtes, revealed a path that led the Persians around the mountain towards the back of the defending force.
 When word reached Leonidas that their position had been compromised, he made a decision that continues to be the subject of immense analysis and debate – rather than abandon their position and withdraw to the south before the Persians arrived, Leonidas let the majority of his army go, while ordering the 300 Spartans, 700 Thespians, and 400 Thebans to remain and fight.